Raúl Tejón: Film

 Tejón has also starred in several short films and has minor roles in feature films.

+He has a major role in the movie ¿Quién quiere casarse con un Astronauta?
+(2024).

 Personal life

 Tejón lives in Getafe.
 Furthermore, he has publicly come out as gay.

 Tejón has been very open about his sexual orientation.
 He has mentioned the challenges of being a gay actor in Spain, stating in interviews that he has faced discrimination in casting due to his homosexuality.